So, you want to start a business.

 The idea of being your own boss and putting your time and effort into a business of your own probably seems pretty appealing.
 But, you may have already realized that coming up with a viable, profitable business idea can be tough.

 Maybe you just don’t think you have any ideas.
-Or, maybe you have plenty of ideas, but don’t know if any of them are actually any good.
+Or, maybe you have plenty of ideas, but don’t know if any of them are actually any good and are struggling to write a business plan for your new business.

 Let’s take a closer look at how to brainstorm and evaluate business ideas.